How to Have an Undefeated Mind

 Other great lessons

-1 – Believe in yourself and your ability to turn poison into medicine.
+1 – Believe in yourself and your ability to turn poison (perceived bad experiences) into medicine (benefit/learning opportunity).

 3 – Never give up.